 I used to live there and got married there in 1967.
 It’s very big; I remember playing in the huge living room and terrace.
 Before 1975 we used to go to the house almost every weekend with our children.

 When Debbane’s grandfather first moved into the building, he built another level to accommodate the whole family.
 “People specialized in architecture are surprised when they see how this floor was added without delineating the original Ottoman design; it’s very impressive,” he says.

 In 1978 the Debbane family was forced to leave their home with the advent of the Lebanese Civil War.
 It became a home to Palestinian refugees who fled from the camps in the South, staying there until 1982 when Israel bombarded the area.
 When the Debbane family returned after the war, the house was destroyed and they started the restoration process in 2000.

-We created the Debbane Foundation in 1999 with the aim to restore the house and transform it into a museum showing the architecture of Ottoman houses
+We created the Debbane Foundation in 1999 with the aim to restore the house and transform it into a museum to showcase the architecture of Ottoman houses.

 The Debbane Palace receives close to 2,000 visitors a month, with tourists from around the world visiting to see this monument to the past.
 “It’s really a prominent historical palace in Saida, we don’t have many of them,” Debbane says.
 “We believe that it is our duty to protect it and open it to the public to show the valuable history of Saida.”

 Debbane is positive about the future of Saida with the numerous projects underway to preserve the city’s heritage.
 “We are lucky to have active deputies working hard for the sake of the town,” he says.
 “I visited the Museum of Saida one month ago.
 It’s very impressive – they have been doing archaeological research there for years and have found civilizations dating back 5,000 years.”